Carpk/ShawnKlein/_posts/2016-07-16-introduction-to-android.md

 ````
 ###### Starting an activity

 We can start an activity by using the `startActivity(intent)` method.
 This sends a call to a part of the OS called the `ActivityManager`, which creates `Activity` instances and calls `onCreate()`.
-An intent is an object that a component can use to communicate with the OS.
+An intent is an object that the component can use to communicate with the OS.
 Components are activities, services, broadcast recievers, and content providers.

 <table style="width:100%">
   <tr>